-Please review the policies and procedures included in this Manual and sign and return the acknowledgement of receipt to the President of the Board of Trustees.
+Please review the policies and procedures included in this Manual and sign and return the acknowledgement of receipt to the President of the Board of Trustees or Operations Manager (OM).

 If you have any questions or suggestions concerning information in this Manual, please feel free to contact the Minister or their designee.